• Skip to primary navigation

 Best Mimosa Recipe - 2 ingredients, simplest, and quickest an amazing brunch drink.
 It is also healthy, non alcoholic & a naturally sweetened drink | watchwhatueat.com

-Two ingredients, simplest, quickest and the best mimosa recipe to make an amazing brunch drink!
+Two ingredients, the simplest, quickest, and the best mimosa recipe to make an amazing brunch drink!
 It’s a healthy, non-alcoholic drink.
-And, it does not contain added sugar.
+And it does not contain added sugar.

 They say mimosa is a brunch drink (1).
 However, it is so tempting that I can enjoy it anytime.
-Especially, in hot summer days, this chilled glass of mimosa is a real comforter.
+Especially on hot summer days, this chilled glass of mimosa is a real comforter.
 You will need only two ingredients—fresh orange juice and sparkling apple cider for this non-alcoholic drink.

 Non alcoholic the best mimosa recipe | watchwhatueat.com

-So lesson learnt.
+So lesson learned.
 Recently I invested in an electric citrus juicer that has made my life much easier.
-It is not that expensive and very convenient than the manual one.
+It is not as expensive and very convenient as the manual one.

 • it is non-alcoholic